prashant64bit/Temp-Cleaner/README.md

 ---

 ## When to Use
+- Monthly maintenance
+- Before or after large Windows updates
-- Best used monthly, before/after large Windows updates, or when disk space is low
+- When free disk space on C: is getting low
-- Option 2 (Auto Disk Cleanup) gives the biggest space savings when configured to clean old Windows Update files, Recycle Bin, thumbnails, etc.
-- At the end of the day.
+- Whenever the system feels sluggish

 ---